athomasq/athomasq.github.io/investing/investing-in-public.md

 <img src="/assets/img/distribution-markups.jpg" class="image">

-Excluding my best-performing company from the calculations still results in an IRR of 111%.
-Truly, a rising tide lifts all boats!
+Excluding my best-performing company from the calculations still results in a multiple over 1.5x.

+Of course, I cannot emphasize enough how early my portfolio is -- far too early to draw any meaningful conclusions.
+Time will tell if my seemingly strong performance is sustainable, and real.

 ----
 <br/>